DanielAndresCP/the-story-post/common-styles.md

 container py-6 px-10 (together, for a container)

 ## Rounded borders
-rounded-xl (every rounded element uses this)
+rounded-xl (every big rounded element uses this) rounded-full (every other rounded element uses this)

 ## Colors
 brown-100